grumpy-systems/debian-iso/README.md

 Root permissions are needed as many of the files that are extracted from the ISO have root ownership.
 Otherwise, the cleanup commands would not work.

+## Install Scripts

+As an extra feature of this ISO, you are able to create scripts that are executed automatically at the end of the installation.
+Just by adding more scripts into `install.d`, you can add more.
+An example that installs Git is included.

 ## Upstream Reference